WebOrigami/docs/src/eg/intro.md

 _Reviewer's note: during development of `eg`, it's part of a larger repository of Explorable Graph work.
 Eventually, it will be published on its own._

-To confirm the installation, you can invoke `eg` with no arguments.
+To confirm the installation, invoke `eg` with no arguments.

 ```sh
 $ eg
 ```

 This should display a list of pre-installed `eg` commands.
-You can add your own commands, as you'll see later.

 ## Unpack some files

-One task `eg` can perform is unpacking the values of a JSON or YAML file into a folder tree, so let's use that first to obtain sample files for the examples that follow:
+One task `eg` can perform is unpacking the values of a JSON or YAML file into a folder tree, so let's use that now to obtain sample files for the examples that follow:

 ```sh
 $ eg copy https://explorablegraph.org/samples/eg.yaml, files/samples